emirhansenol/Python-Synchronous-Sockets/README.md

 # Python Synchronous Socket Programming

-The goal of this project is to explore Python's socket programming interface.
+The goal of this project is to explore Python's synchronous socket programming interface.